-These are courses that have to be taken by students in each program, a total of 2 core courses for MPP students, 3 core courses for MPP/ED students, and 2 core courses for MPP/PM students.
-These courses are provided only once a year and all students must take them in a given semester unless special
+These are courses that have to be taken by students in each program, a total of 2 core courses for MPP students and 3 core courses for MDP students.
+These courses are provided only once a year and all students must take them in a given semester unless special provisions have been made between the individual student and the Academic Affairs Division.